REL 275 - banner

 House Rules

-I like to use BYU-H's Honor Code to our advantage.
+I like to use BYU's Honor Code to our advantage.
 This Honor Code is based on mutual trust.
 That implies a commitment to be "... honest, true, chaste, benevolent, virtuous ..."
 (The 13th Article of Faith).
 In practice, that requires us to give credit to others' ideas, to speak the truth and accept full responsibility for our actions--or for the lack of them.
 That commitment also requires us to respect and to develop love for each other as children of the Most High and heirs of eternal kingdoms, independent of our differences in ideas, beliefs, gender, race, or national origin.

 As a consequence of the commitment to accept full responsibility for our actions, there will be no make-up exams, and no assignments for extra credit.
 The exercises (or exams, if you prefer) will not be given on dates different than the ones mentioned here, except in cases of extenuating circumstances.